robinsonlovatto/python-duckdb-etl/README.md

-poetry add streamlit

-streamlit run app.py

-poetry add gdown
-poetry add duckdb
-poetry add psycopg2-binary
-poetry add python-dotenv
-poetry add sqlalchemy

 # python-duckdb-etl
 A simple ETL project.

-Download files from a shared folder in Google Drive.
+(E) Download files from a shared folder in Google Drive.
-Read each file and transformed it.
+(T) Read each file and transformed it (duckdb).
+It only processes the files not processed before, control done in duckdb.
-Load the transformed data into a Postgresql hosted in render.com.
+(L) Load the transformed data into a Postgresql database hosted in render.com.

 ![Architecture](./pics/architecture.png)